 The latest cordless home phones are staying relevant by working better with smartphones and providing peace of mind in case of an emergency – with many working in a blackout.

-Take a look at our buying guide to help understand the myriad of features on offer, and how we test cordless phones to find out how we get our results.
+Our cordless phone buying guide will help you understand the many features on offer, and how we test cordless phones explains how we get our results.

 We review more than 30 cordless phones and two corded models priced from $45 to $399.
 We rate each model for:

-All models are tested with an extra handset and while we test the answering machine on the models with them, we don't include this in the overall performance score so you can easily compare the performance of phones with or without answering machines.
+All models are tested with an extra handset and while we test the answering machine on the models that have them, we don't include this in the overall performance score so you can easily compare the performance of phones with or without answering machines.

-Our Recommended list will help you see at a glance the best performers.
+Our Recommended list will help you see the best performers at a glance.

 List of brands we tested in this review.